NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 should be half of the image width and height, with both multiplied by the pixel pitch, to make them in meters as well.

+This procedure is not as accurate as approximating an existing camera (:numref:`cam_gen_prior`).

 Some other pixels can be used instead of corners, if using the ``--pixel-values`` option.

 Optical bar cameras
 ^^^^^^^^^^^^^^^^^^^

-For optical bar cameras the camera parameters must be passed in using the ``--sample-file`` option instead of specifying them all manually.
+For optical bar cameras, the camera parameters must be passed in using the ``--sample-file`` option instead of specifying them all manually.
 This is discussed in :numref:`kh9`.